-Thinning outer third of eyebrows

 The final set of thyroid labs you’re going to need to ask for is the antibodies.
 This is crucial and often overlooked when testing for signs of thyroid disorder.
 What you’re looking for here is to see if your body is launching an autoimmune attack on your thyroid.

 The most common form of this is Hashimoto’s Thyroiditis.
 If your antibodies are elevated, you may have an autoimmune thyroid condition on your hands and once again this will inform a more appropriate treatment plan.
 For example, if you have Hashimoto's you should NOT be eating gluten.

 I repeat.
 Do not eat gluten.
-The gluten molecule looks veerrrry similar to the thyroid molecule and the body, in it’s heightened autoimmune attack state, will mistake the two and every time you eat gluten it’ll launch and even bigger attack on your thyroid.
+The gluten molecule looks veerrrry similar to the thyroid molecule and the body, in its heightened autoimmune attack state, will mistake the two, and every time you eat gluten it’ll launch an even bigger attack on your thyroid.